1.1 PRIVACY AND SECURITY STATEMENT

 The use of E-Verify requires the collection of personally identifiable information (PII).
 Employers must protect the privacy of employees who submit information to be processed through E-Verify and ensure that all personal information collected is safeguarded and used only for the purposes outlined in the MOU.

-E-Verify protects PII in accordance with the National Archives and Records Administration (NARA) records retention and disposal schedule (N 1-566-08-7) by disposing of E-Verify records that are over 10 years old annually.
+E-Verify protects PII in accordance with the National Archives and Records Administration (NARA) records retention and disposal schedule (N 1-566-08-7) by annually disposing of E-Verify records that are over 10 years old.
 This minimizes security and privacy risks associated with U.S. government retention of PII.

 Failure to properly protect employee information can result in identity theft or fraud and can cause considerable inconvenience, harm or embarrassment to the employees or employer affected.